 Pricing For Your Project Depends on Which Service You Choose

 Mobile Shredding — Mobile shredding services are perfect for any amount of paperwork up to 300 pounds (ideally 3-10 copy paper boxes).
 The truck comes to your home or office and shreds your paper while you watch in order to help prevent identity theft.
-The cost for mobile shredding is around $100.
+The cost for mobile shredding can vary from $75 – $250 depending on the area you are in and how much shredding you have.
 If you have more than three boxes but nowhere near ten, you can ask a friend, neighbor or other business to join you and share the cost.

 Offsite Shredding — Offsite shredding services might be used for larger amounts of shredding (over 300 pounds) with the convenience of not having to leave your home or office.
 You will receive quotes of estimates of the costs for this service in your area.
 A truck will pick up your paper and shred it later, providing you with a certificate of destruction once it is completed.